Home Compare MA vs MSCI

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the S&P 500 universe, making them directly comparable.

 The clearest separation starts in stability, but profitability adds another real layer to the result.
-The overall score gap is 15 points in favour of Mastercard Incorporated.
+Mastercard Incorporated leads by 14 points on the overall comparison score.

 Trajectory Similarity